AI workflows built to scale

 What about EU AI Act compliance?

-The patterns you need for compliance — human oversight dashboards (Art.
-14), audit trails (Art.
-12), risk management documentation (Art.
-9) — are the same patterns that make AI workflows reliable.
+The patterns you need for compliance (human oversight dashboards in Art.
+14, audit trails in Art.
+12, risk management documentation in Art.
+9) are the same patterns that make AI workflows reliable.
 Every agent action is logged with full provenance.
 Budget controls prevent runaway costs.
 Human approval gates are built into the governance framework.
 Compliance is a byproduct of building it right.
+For a deeper look at the regulation itself and what it requires of high-risk AI systems, see EU AI Act compliance.

 Your manual process has a cost.